-Roland Desonier is in his 19th year as an assistant coach at the University of Maryland and his first as a member of the full-time staff.
+Roland Desonier is in his 28th year (10th fulltime) as an assistant coach at the University of Maryland.
 His primary responsibility is assisting with the throwing events.

 Desonier graduated from C.W.
 Post-Long Island University in 1976 with a degree in psychology.

 As an athlete, Desonier was a five-time All-American, placing second in the nation in the hammer throw and third in the discus in 1974.
 In 1988, he was inducted into the C.W.
 Post Hall of Fame.
 After 30 years, he still holds all the school records in the discus and the weight throw.

 At Maryland, Desonier has coached 38 All-Conference performers and a pair of All-Americans in the throwing events, including Ruth Kura, who was ranked fourth nationally and 10th in the world.
 He has coached thirty-two throwers to appearances in NCAA regional meets since 2004.